MileHacker Logo

 Traveler Tips

-Always remember to take off your shoes before going in traditional dining areas (tatami mat rooms) or some traditional restaurants.
+Always be sure to remove your shoes before entering traditional dining areas (tatami mat rooms) or some traditional restaurants.

 • Maintain a respectful volume when speaking in public dining spaces.